Heating, ventilation, and air conditioning: Maintenance

 All modern air conditioning systems, even small window package units, are equipped with internal air filters.
 These are generally of a lightweight gauze-like material, and must be replaced or washed as conditions warrant.
 For example, a building in a high dust environment, or a home with furry pets, will need to have the filters changed more often than buildings without these dirt loads.
 Failure to replace these filters as needed will contribute to a lower heat exchange rate, resulting in wasted energy, shortened equipment life, and higher energy bills; low air flow can result in iced-over evaporator coils, which can completely stop airflow.
 Additionally, very dirty or plugged filters can cause overheating during a heating cycle, which can result in damage to the system or even fire.

 Because an air conditioner moves heat between the indoor coil and the outdoor coil, both must be kept clean.
 This means that, in addition to replacing the air filter at the evaporator coil, it is also necessary to regularly clean the condenser coil.
 Failure to keep the condenser clean will eventually result in harm to the compressor because the condenser coil is responsible for discharging both the indoor heat (as picked up by the evaporator) and the heat generated by the electric motor driving the compressor.

 Energy efficiency

-HVAC is significantly responsible for promoting energy efficiency of buildings as the building sector consumes the largest percentage of global energy.
-Since the 1980s, manufacturers of HVAC equipment have been making an effort to make the systems they manufacture more efficient.
-This was originally driven by rising energy costs, and has more recently been driven by increased awareness of environmental issues.
-Additionally, improvements to the HVAC system efficiency can also help increase occupant health and productivity.
+HVAC systems play a key role in improving the energy efficiency of buildings, as the building sector accounts for one of the highest shares of global energy consumption.
+Since the 1980s, HVAC equipment manufacturers have focused on improving system efficiency.
+Initially, these efforts were driven by rising energy costs, but in recent years, environmental sustainability and stricter efficiency regulations have become the primary motivators.
+Additionally, improving HVAC system efficiency can enhance indoor air quality, which may lead to better occupant health, comfort, and productivity.
 In the US, the EPA has imposed tighter restrictions over the years.
 There are several methods for making HVAC systems more efficient.